aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/aggregator.md

 Adds <code>value</code> to aggregator.
 Returns a bool flag indicating whether the operation is successful.
 If the output is true, then there is no error in the operation.
-If the output is false, then there is overflow error.
+If the output is false, then addition is not performed as it would have overflown the limit.

 <pre><code><b>public</b> <b>fun</b> <a href="aggregator.md#0x1_aggregator_try_add">try_add</a>(<a href="aggregator.md#0x1_aggregator">aggregator</a>: &<b>mut</b> <a href="aggregator.md#0x1_aggregator_Aggregator">aggregator::Aggregator</a>, value: u128): bool